 - 2. Capital Expenditures (EC 1.1-3.5) Collection began in January 2022, with additional fields required starting in July 2022 - Does this project include a capital expenditure?
-(Collection began in January 2022) - Total expected capital expenditure, including pre-development costs, if applicable (Collection began in January 2022) - Type of capital expenditure, based on the following enumerated uses (Collection began in July 2022): - COVID-19 testing sites and laboratories, and acquisition of related equipment - COVID-19 vaccination sites - Medical facilities generally dedicated to COVID-19 treatment and mitigation (e.g., emergency rooms, intensive care units, telemedicine capabilities for COVID-19 related treatment) - Temporary medical facilities and other measures to increase COVID-19 treatment capacity, including related construction costs - Acquisition of equipment for COVID-19 prevention and treatment, including ventilators, ambulances, and other medical or emergency services equipment - Emergency operations centers and acquisition of emergency response equipment (e.g., emergency response radio systems) - Installation and improvement of ventilation systems in congregate settings, health facilities, or other public facilities - Public health data systems, including technology infrastructure - Adaptations to congregate living facilities, including skilled nursing facilities, other long-term care facilities, incarceration settings, homeless shelters, residential foster care facilities, residential behavioral health treatment, and other group living facilities, as well as public facilities and schools (excluding construction of new facilities for the purpose of mitigating spread of COVID-19 in the facility) - Mitigation measures in small businesses, nonprofits, and impacted industries (e.g., developing outdoor spaces)
+(Collection began in January 2022) - Total expected capital expenditure, including pre-development costs, if applicable (Collection began in January 2022) - Type of capital expenditure, based on the following enumerated uses (Collection began in July 2022): - COVID-19 testing sites and laboratories, and acquisition of related equipment - COVID-19 vaccination sites - Medical facilities generally dedicated to COVID-19 treatment and mitigation (e.g., emergency rooms, intensive care units, telemedicine capabilities for COVID-19 related treatment) - Temporary medical facilities and other measures to increase COVID-19 treatment capacity, including related construction costs - Acquisition of equipment for COVID-19 prevention and treatment, including ventilators, ambulances, and other medical or emergency services equipment - Emergency operations centers and acquisition of emergency response equipment (e.g., emergency response radio systems)

-18 Please note that capital expenditures are not considered "programs and services" and are not presumed to be reasonably proportional responses to an identified harm except as provided in the 2022 final rule.
+&lt;sup>18 Please note that capital expenditures are not considered "programs and services" and are not presumed to be reasonably proportional responses to an identified harm except as provided in the 2022 final rule.